parikls/python-telegram-logger/README.rst

 Simple logger which dispatch messages to a telegram in markdown format.
 Uses a separate thread for a dispatching.
 Support many chats.
-Support big messages (over 4096 chars)
+Support big messages (over 4096 chars).
+Support telegram API calls restrictions.

 Installation